reduzent/netpd-website/content/instruments/metaseq/index.md

 ### left-hand part: sets

-There is a fixed number of eight sets available (yeah, the old pre-untik **metaseq** had virutally infinite sets, which unfortunately was not possible with the new system anymore).
+There is a fixed number of eight sets available (yeah, the old pre-untik **metaseq** had virutally infinite sets, which unfortunately was not possible with the new system).
 Each set provides the following parameters for editing:

 clock selection